jbukuts/nextjs-carbon-doc-template/content/labs/4-content-sourcing.md

 Velite works by taking content from the defined sources in the config file and generating a manifest within the `.velite` directory for each of the collections we define.

-> As a note.
-This directory will only exist locally on your machine.
-It is included within the `.gitignore` and is regenerated as changes to the content within the collection are made.

-Under the hood this directory is both created and updated when you run either `npm run dev` or `npm run build`.
+Under the hood, this directory is both created and updated when you run either `npm run dev` or `npm run build`.

 If you want to manually update it you can run: